mrocklin/blog/_posts/work/2015-04-17-Profiling-Bag.md

 Out[63]: 23.559091
 {% endhighlight %}

-This groupby operation goes through the following steps
+This groupby operation goes through the following steps:

 1. Read from disk
 2. Decompress GZip
 3. Deserialize with `ujson`
 4. Do in-memory groupbys on chunks of the data
 5. Reserialize with `msgpack` (a bit faster)
-6. Write groups to disk
+6. Append group parts to disk
 7. Read in new full groups from disk
 8. Deserialize `msgpack` back to Python objects
 9. Apply length function per group